LocalRobots/Backend/README.md

 <!--Understanding Webots -->

-Let's start by opening up the Webots tutorial world:
+\nLet's start by opening up the Webots tutorial world:
 * In the file explorer open up the 'world' file from this repository located at "...AI-Robots-Challenges\Webots\worlds\moose_demo.wbt"
 * When you open up Webots for the first time, you'll be prompted to choose a theme, continue by selecting 'Start Webots with the selected theme'
 * Congrats, you've successfully loaded the world!
 Here you can get accustomed to the environment and interface

+\nThis 'world' you opened up is one of Webot's open source demo worlds.
+Here, the robot demonstates simple movement ai that traverses between defined checkpoints.

+Take note of some important features of the interface:
 * To rotate the camera, hold left-click while moving your mouse inside the simulation window
 * To move the camera, hold right-click while moving your mouse inside the simulation window

-This 'world' you opened up is one of Webot's open source demo worlds.
-Here, the robot demonstates simple movement ai that traverses between defined checkpoints.

-Take note of some important features of the interface:
 * The left side of the interface contains the hierarchy of nodes (similar to objects)
 * The right side contains the built in text editor section where you can edit scripts inside the program
 * Above the simulation window, you'll find the main functions for the simulation, tooltip information is displayed when hovered over the different functions